Gloster Gamecock: Operational history

+Gloster Gamecock Mk.
+I Single-seat fighter.

 During March 1926, the Gamecock I entered service with 43 Squadron at RAF Henlow, with 23 Squadron, also based at Henlow, following in May that year; 23 Squadron would also be the last of the six RAF squadrons operating the fighter, flying its examples up until July 1931.
 3 Squadron and 17 Squadron operated Gamecocks that had been modified for these squadron's night interception duties.
 The type acquired a particularly attractive reputation amongst the general public for the aerobatic displays that would often be performed at air shows and other major public events during the latter half of the 1920s.

 Pilots typically regarded the Gamecock as being an enjoyable aircraft to fly while also being a good gun platform.
 It was also known for a relatively high number accidents, which was a contributing factor towards its relatively brief service life with the RAF – of the 90 operated by the service, 22 were lost in landing or spin accidents, often involving structural failure.
 The Gamecock also shared the earlier Grebe's undesirable tendency for flutter.
 To reduce this problem, Gloster tested alterations to improve the aircraft's flying qualities.
 The improved Gamecock II was introduced in 1928 with a longer upper wing and a modified tail unit, amongst other refinements.